Whitfield, Kent: Origins and Growth

 The village of Whitfield has grown so that it is now physically connected to urban Dover, Kent, yet it has kept its own identity and sense of place.
 The central core of modern Whitfield was, however, not the original heart of the village; the original settlement was sited at Church Whitfield to the east.
 Pineham, located to the east of Church Whitfield is a small rural hamlet that is often considered part of the Whitfield community.
 It contains a small handful of farms and houses.

 Church Whitfield seems to have originated around a small, enclosed farmstead; archaeological work in the area showed that there was a collection of structures on the site during the early medieval period and evidence of both Roman and Saxon settlements.
 The Roman road from Dover (Dubris) to Richborough (Rutupiae) runs north-south near Pineham, suggesting that the village developed along its route.
 The village church, dedicated to St Peter, is testament to this history; the church is a 10th-century Saxon structure largely rebuilt in Norman times, though the church is first mentioned in 762 AD.
 The building has two Saxon windows, and the bell dates from the 13th century.
 The village was originally known as 'Bewsfield', which is said to refer to its high and open situation.
 It is thought that Whitfield began to be called 'Whytefeld' in the mid-seventeenth century.

 At some point in the later medieval period, a new village was formed to the west.
 This may have been due to the Black Death, whereby many villages moved their centre of habitation a mile or two for fear of being too near the burial site of victims.
 The 'new' village became known as West Whitfield, before changing to Lower Whitfield and simply as 'Whitfield' as the village gradually grew.
 Old Whitfield to the northeast then became known as Church Whitfield.
 The villages developed quite different characters but maintained a close attachment in terms of physical proximity.
 Early maps such as the Andrews and Drury map of 1769, shows the basic arrangement of the villages, as separate, but linked hamlets.

 Map research shows the small-scale, village origins of Whitfield, before twentieth-century expansion.
 The village was based around a roughly triangular road pattern, comprising Forge Lane/Lenacre Lane, Church Lane (now Napchester Road and Nursery Lane), and what is known today as The Drove.
 To the west, development was centred on Lenacre Court, although the original Lenacre Manor may originally have been located further south; a 'Lennickers' is shown on early nineteenth-century maps, on roughly the location of Bewsbury Cross Farm.
-This development led along forge lane to the north, around Whitfield House, and towards the Congregational Chapel, originally built in 1781.
+This development led along forge lane to the north, around Whitfield House, and towards the Congregational Chapel, originally built in 1781, by Callum Foulger.